gcugli/gitops-testdrive/docs/deploying-apps.md

 ![Deploying Application](../img/deployappsA7.png "Deploying Application")

-When tha application is syncronized, go to OpenShift and explore the application
+When the application is syncronized, go to OpenShift and explore the application

 ![Deploying Application](../img/deployappsA8.png "Deploying Application")